 Let me start by first saying that all of us here at Moog are big Dave Smith fans.
 He’s an incredible engineer, makes wonderful instruments and a delightful person to talk with.
 But since you’ve thrown that quote out, I have to answer to it directly.

 We all have the freedom to make the instruments we are inspired to make.
 Dave makes his synthesizers and we make ours.
-No one seems to be criticizing Martin Guitars for making 6-string acoustics for 150+ years.
+No one seems to be criticizing Martin Guitars for making six-string acoustics for 150+ years.
 No one seems to be criticizing Dave for making his line of synthesizers which are based upon a certain architecture.
-However, if you take the time to look at our product line, you will see that monophonic analog synthesizers are just a part of what we do.
+However, if you take the time to look at our product line, you’ll see that monophonic analog synthesizers are just a part of what we do.
 As a company, we have taken a lot of risks and have tried to be as innovative and creative as possible, including releasing the award-winning polyphonic digital Animoog synthesizer, pioneering coherent electro-mechanical control of guitar strings and most recently re-envisioning the Theremin to be more accessible to a larger group of musicians and hopefully inspiring younger kids to learn about the science of sound and music.
-We do love making our line of synthesizers but that’s just one aspect of our work.
+We do love making our line of synthesizers, but that’s just one aspect of our work.

-Moog's performance series, Moog Sound Lab, has a number of fascinating videos of artists using Moog gear.
+Moog’s performance series, Moog Sound Lab, has a number of fascinating videos of artists using Moog gear.
 Is that project something you play a role in as Chief Engineer?
 Do you know what the criteria is for selecting artists to appear in the Sound Lab?
-I notice that some big Moog and electronic names users like Deadmau5 aren't there.
-Is there a screening process for that?

 Our marketing department and in-house multimedia team has done an incredible job creating this series, and I really encourage people to check them out whether they are interested in Moog gear or not.